talosdigital/u-css/src/002-negative-margins/README.md

 $ http-server ./src -p 3000
 ```

-1. Please check and make the same design and animations than page has in the solution part, go there clicking in solution button from each box in the home view.
+1. Create 2 columns layouts (Content and Sidebar) using negative margin.
-2. Create 2 columns layouts (Content and Sidebar) using negative margin.
+2. Create a list of 6 elements divide them into 3 columns using negative margin.
-3. Create a list of 6 elements divide them into 3 columns using negative margin.
+3. Create a Sticky Footer with fixed footer height.
-4. Create a Sticky Footer with fixed footer height.
+4. Follow design specified for this practice.

 ![alt-text-1](./design.png)